 Taking positive action on survey results is the ultimate goal.
 But many municipalities struggle to incorporate their data with master plans moving forward.
 With plenty of interest in evidence-based decision-making, how can this be?

 Local governments need survey results that are representative and reliable.
-When data never hatch into action, the fault often lies with the process itself.
+When data never hatch into action, the fault often lies with the process.
 A cracked survey process can hurt response rates, yield inaccurate data and hinder the usefulness of those results.

-So, whether working with an outside firm or conducting a community survey in-house, it is important for Cities and Towns to avoid these ten common mistakes.
+So, whether working with an outside firm or conducting a community survey yourself, it is important for cities and towns to avoid these ten common survey mistakes

 Ten Most Common Community Survey Mistakes

 1. Residents are contacted only once to take the survey.